“I'm obsessed with characters (particularly women) who are unruly, deviant, and desirous—also, weirdos.

 I love weirdos.”

-Jessie is a 2025 Djerassi Artist in Residence, 2024 Half Initiative directing fellow (Ryan Murphy Program), and 2021 Sundance Episodic Lab fellow.
+She is a 2025 Djerassi Artist in Residence, 2024 Half Initiative directing fellow (Ryan Murphy Program), and 2021 Sundance Episodic Lab fellow.
 The series she co-created went on to be developed with Warner Brothers Television and Tall Baby Productions.
-She is also an MOS Film Grant Recipient (2025), PEN America Writer's Grant Recipient (2020), and Oregon Made Film Grant Recipient (2019).

-Jessie’s critically acclaimed, award-winning feature debut, "Sophie Jones" premiered in competition at the 2020 Deauville Film Festival and was released by Oscilloscope Laboratories in 2021.
+Jessie’s critically acclaimed, award-winning feature debut, Sophie Jones premiered in competition at the 2020 Deauville Film Festival and was released by Oscilloscope Laboratories in 2021.
 The film holds a 100% rating on RottenTomatoes and is streaming on Showtime.
 Variety hailed the film as a “fully realized portrait of grief that’s universal.”
-“Superb,” says Roger Ebert.
-The Playlist called it, “Coming-of-age at its best.
-A quiet, brilliant film.”

 Jessie is an alum of NYU Tisch School of the Arts.
-She’s worked with Williamstown Theater Festival, Lincoln Center, Naked Angels, Joe’s Pub (The Public Theater) and NY Stage & Film, among others.
+She’s worked with Williamstown Theater Festival, Lincoln Center, Naked Angels, Joe’s Pub (The Public Theater), and NY Stage & Film, among others.
+Grant recognitions include: MOS Film Grant Recipient (2025), PEN America Writer's Grant Recipient (2020), and Oregon Made Film Grant Recipient (2019).

 Photos by Emma Mead